 The 2018 Loan Facility also includes standard events of default, including in the event of a material adverse change.
-Upon the occurrence of an event of default, the lender may declare all outstanding obligations immediately due and payable and take such other actions as are set forth in the 2018 Loan Facility and increase the interest rate otherwise applicable to the 2018 Term Loan or advances under the 2018 Line of Credit by an additional 3.00%.
+Upon the occurrence of an event of default, the lender may declare all outstanding obligations immediately due and payable and take such other actions as are set forth in the 2018 Loan Facility and increase the interest rate otherwise applicable to advances under the 2018 Line of Credit by an additional 3.00%.
+All of our obligations under the 2018 Loan Facility are secured by a first priority lien on substantially all of our assets.

-We were in compliance with all financial covenants as of June 30, 2019.
+As of September 30, 2019, we had \$40.0 million of unused available borrowings under our 2018 Line of Credit.
+We were in compliance with all financial covenants as of September 30, 2019.